 That [benefit delivered by the product]

-Which unlike [your primary competitor]
+Unlike [your primary competitor]

 Our product [your USP or primary differentiating feature]

-Filling in the blanks above should help shape up your product vision statement, but remember, the product vision statement is the cornerstone of your product strategy.
+Filling in the blanks above should help shape your product vision statement, but remember, the product vision statement is the cornerstone of your product strategy.
 It will inspire your team, inform your roadmap and even affect day-to-day decision-making, so product managers need to take the appropriate amount of care while writing and crafting the product vision statement.

 You may also need to return to your product vision board, template, or statement as the competitive landscape changes or as your users’ needs evolve.